captionpoint/captionpoint-plays/AFTER-THE-BLAST.md

 ## ARTHUR:
 Good.
 ---
-You have been solely responsible
+We've come to understand
 ---
-for the care of your abode?
+that you have been sole
+proprietor
 ---
+of the care of your abode?
+---
 ## ANNA:
+Oh really, have you come to understand that?
+---
 Yes, because I worked from home,
 ---
 I assumed responsibility for that domain.